-The Cocker Spaniel was originally developed in Wales and southwestern parts of England to retrieve woodcock, a popular game bird.
+The Cocker Spaniel was originally developed in Wales and southwestern parts of England to retrieve woodcock, a popular game bird, according to our research.

 There are two types of Cocker Spaniels: English and American, which each adhere to their own respective breed standards.
 The American Cocker Spaniel is typified by its shorter muzzle, and smaller stature to that of its UK cousin.
 It is recognized as the smallest of all the sporting dogs.
 The English Cocker Spaniel is larger, with long ears and a longer sloping nose than the American variety.